amaurybsouza/aboutme/README.md

 ## Recent IT events/meetups

-I have participated in some events and meetups related DevOps and other Ops role like, Kubecon, Docker, DevOps Days Below you can check some events around SRE/DevOps:
+I have participated in some events and meetups related to DevOps like, KCD Brazil, DevOps Day.
+Below you can check some events around SRE/DevOps:

-- 02/2022: [Meetup SRE Brasil](https://www.meetup.com/SREBrasil/) - (Definição da agenda de 2022 - Kickoff) - virtual
+- 02/2022: [Meetup SRE Brasil](https://www.meetup.com/SREBrasil/) - (Schedule definition of 2022 - Kickoff) - virtual
 - 01/2022: [KCD Brasil](https://twitter.com/kcdbrasil) - (Several talks about Kubernetes, Cloud Native Applications) - virtual

 ## Latest DevOps courses